top of page

 Occupational Therapy and Health Promotion for Homeless Families: Advocacy Through a Professional Journal

-During Dr. Kreider-Letterman's capstone, they explored how the profession of occupational therapy could be utilized to promote health and wellness for families experiencing homelessness.
-They conducted a community needs assessment, interviewing entities such as local homeless shelters, service organizations, and leaders in the non-profit community.
+During my doctoral capstone, I explored how the profession of occupational therapy could be utilized to promote health and wellness for families experiencing homelessness.
+I conducted a community needs assessment, interviewing entities such as local homeless shelters, service organizations, and leaders in the non-profit community.
 The results of the needs assessments demonstrated barriers to engaging in occupations centered around the social determinants of health, namely: personal wellness, home management, employment, education, and family wellness.
-Occupational therapy can empower families experiencing homelessness to promote their health in each of these areas through programming, staff training, and consulting with organizations.
+Occupational therapy has the profound but untapped potential to empower families experiencing homelessness to promote their health in each of these areas through programming, staff training, and consulting with organizations.

-Exploring the Relationship between Psychological Well-Being, Meaningful Occupational Engagement and Time-use; Hannah Kreider-Letterman, Emily Bollin, Laura Schmelzer, PhD, OTR/L
+Exploring the Relationship between Psychological Well-Being, Meaningful Occupational Engagement and Time-use; Aster Gallus, Emily Bollin, Laura Schmelzer, PhD, OTR/L

-The founder's doctoral research project explored how well-being, meaningful engagement, and time-use were connected for people experiencing poverty.
-Dr. Kreider-Letterman, their research advisor, and partner utilized a single point in-time survey battery including the World Health Organization Well-being Index-5 (WHO-5), Engagement in Meaningful Activities Survey (EMAS), and the Occupational Time-Use Survey (OTUS) based on the American Time-Use Survey (ATUS).
+My doctoral research project explored how well-being, meaningful engagement, and time-use were connected for people experiencing poverty.
+We utilized a single point in-time survey battery including the World Health Organization Well-being Index-5 (WHO-5), Engagement in Meaningful Activities Survey (EMAS), and the Occupational Time-Use Survey (OTUS) based on the American Time-Use Survey (ATUS).
 Results indicated several connections between each construct.
 Psychological well-being and meaningful engagement demonstrated a significant correlation for people experiencing poverty.
 A large part of the sample also demonstrated decreased psychological well-being compared to general population statistics for well-being.
 This decreased psychological well-being may be tied to decreased access to meaningful and necessary occupations.
 Implications for future research include exploration of these relationships, as well as how these relationships can be used therapeutically to positively promote psychological well-being through meaningful engagement.

 bottom of page